sreade100/TekTopia-2020s/README.md

 16. **Add animal petting for happiness?**
 17. **Custom Bard Music**
 18. **Town Bell for Warning of Attacks. i.e. trigger guard action, trigger villager retreat to town hall/nearest building**
+19. **Add Achievements**
+20. **Captain of the Guard**
+   - Guard movements become more synchronised in patrol and in attacks
+   - Training increases skills faster